meaniebeanie22/meaniebeanie22.github.io/chapters/the-man-of-the-island.md

 “Who are you?”
 I asked.

-“Ben Gunn,” he answered, and his voice sounded hoarse and awkward, like a rusty lock.
+[:“Ben Gunn,” he answered, and his voice sounded hoarse and awkward, like a rusty lock.
 “I’m poor Ben Gunn, I am; and I haven’t spoke with a Christian these three years.”

-I could now see that he was a white man like myself and that his features were even pleasing.
-His skin, wherever it was exposed, was burnt by the sun; even his lips were black, and his fair eyes looked quite startling in so dark a face.
+I could now see that he was a white man like myself and that his features were even pleasing.](#racism) His skin, wherever it was exposed, was burnt by the sun; even his lips were black, and his fair eyes looked quite startling in so dark a face.
 Of all the beggar-men that I had seen or fancied, he was the chief for raggedness.
 He was clothed with tatters